vivarni/Vivarni.CBE/README.md

 # Vivarni.CBE

-A simple, practical solution to import and synchronize CBE/KBO data into your own database (e.g., SQL Server, Postgres, Oracle, ...).
+A simple, practical solution to import and synchronize KBO/BCE/CBE data into your own database (e.g., SQL Server, Postgres, Sqlite, ...).
 It provides clear source abstractions, extensible storage backends, and synchronization state tracking so your enterprise registers stay reliably up to date.

-The term CBE refers to Belgium’s Crossroads Bank for Enterprises (KBO/BCE).
+CBE stands for Belgium’s Crossroads Bank for Enterprises and is also known as:

+ * Dutch: _Kruispuntbank van Ondernemingen_
+ * French: _Banque-Carrefour des Entreprises_
+ * German: _Zentrale Datenbank der Unternehmen_

 The data provided by the CBE is public available at; you simply need an account on the official website to access and download the datasets.
-Official website:  https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/public-data-available-reuse/cbe-open-data
+Official federal governement website for CBE Open Data: [https://economie.fgov.be/](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/public-data-available-reuse/cbe-open-data)

 Want to experiment without your own DB?
 See the sample projects in `sample/`.
 It demonstrates an end-to-end flow on a local SQLite and Postgres database!